Jonathan Leader Maynard – B.A. (London), M.Phil. (Oxon)

 My doctoral supervisor at Oxford is Dr. Elizabeth Frazer.

 BA (First Class Honours), War Studies and History, King’s College London (2008)

 Non-Stipendiary Lecturer in Politics and International Relations, St. Anne’s College, University of Oxford (2011-2013)

-Rank-Manning Junior Research Fellow in Social Sciences, New College, University of Oxford (starting in October 2013)
+Rank-Manning Junior Research Fellow in Social Sciences, New College, University of Oxford (October 2013 – Present)

-“Ideology and the Justification of Atrocities,” in Jennifer Welsh & Serena Sharma (eds.), Operationalizing the Responsibility to Prevent [Forthcoming]
+- “Ideology and the Justification of Atrocities,” in Jennifer Welsh & Serena Sharma (eds.), Operationalizing the Responsibility to Prevent (Oxford: Oxford University Press, 2014) [Forthcoming]

 “A doubtful genealogy,” The Oxonian Review of Books, 15.3 (2011)

 “Stalin’s Genocides,” The Oxonian Review of Books, Orbits (2011)

 “What is the Left for?,” The Point, 5 (2011)